TheTyrannicalOne/World-of-Warcraft/_retail_/Interface/AddOns/GTFO/ReadMe.txt

 * Added Dragonflight spells for Vault of the Incarnates
 * Added Dragonflight spells for The Nokhud Offensive
 * Added Mists of Pandaria spells for Temple of the Jade Serpent

+4.70.4
+* Fixed Dragonflight spells for Vault of the Incarnates
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates
+* Added Mists of Pandaria spells for Temple of the Jade Serpent